 Iron Rations: The so-

-Further information: Instructions Dealing with the withdrawal of the Battalion from the Line and the move to another area: See 28th Bn WD, Oct 1917, page 16
+Further information: Instructions for dealing with the withdrawal of the Battalion from the Line and the move to another area: See 28th Bn WD, Oct 1917, page 16

 Barbed Wire was used in front of trenches by both sides .
 Installation and repair of the wire was done at night by wiring parties and involved the use of stakes, metal or wooden.
-Several lines of wire were often installed to prevent the enemy from getting close enough to lob bombs or grenades.
+Many lines of wire were often installed to prevent the enemy from getting close enough to lob bombs or grenades.
 The barbs became more and more vicious as the war went on.
 In some situations it was used to channel attacks into range of machine guns.
 The only way to effectively destroy it was by heavy bombardment or over running by the few tanks the allies could deploy.
 Many pieces of this Iron Harvest are still being found on agricultural land to this day.

 Battle of Vimy Plain: At the end of September and for the month of October the 28th Bn was back in the town of Vimy holding an active front line.